tzerweck/tzerweck/README.md

 # Hi there, I'm Tristan!
-I'm interested in Physics and AI.
+I'm interested in the intersection of Physics and AI.

 I have worked on applications of ML to the quantum many-body problem, photonic neural networks and applying ML and Variational Monte Carlo to Moire materials.